 Jeremy Rifkin.
 The Zero Marginal Cost Society: The Internet of Things, the Collaborative Commons, and the Eclipse of Capitalism.
 New York: Palgrave-Macmillan, 2014.

 My intention in this review is to show relevance of the book to Spiral Dynamics Integral.
 In summary, Rifkin uses a similar conceptual framework and his analysis proceeds from a Yellow, Stage 7 (S:7) stance.
-This is revealed in his creation of a vision of the future, his use …
+This is revealed in his creation of a vision of the future, his use of an …

 Haidt, Jonathan, The Righteous Mind: Why Good People are Divided by Politics and Religion.
 (New York: Pantheon), 2012.